moniquecardoso25/Azure-AI102/Get Started with Azure AI Services/README.md

 ## 4. Use an SDK
 You can write code that consumes Azure AI services REST APIs directly, but there are software development kits (SDKs) for many popular programming languages, including Microsoft C#, Python, Java, and Node.js.
 Using an SDK can greatly simplify development of applications that consume Azure AI services.

-In Visual Studio Code, expand the sdk-client folder under the C-Sharp or Python folder, depending on your language preference.
+1. In Visual Studio Code, expand the sdk-client folder under the C-Sharp or Python folder, depending on your language preference.
 Then run cd ../sdk-client to change into the relevant sdk-client folder.

-Install the Text Analytics SDK package by running the appropriate command for your language preference:
+2. Install the Text Analytics SDK package by running the appropriate command for your language preference:

-C#

-dotnet add package Azure.AI.TextAnalytics --version 5.3.0
-Python

-pip install azure-ai-textanalytics==5.3.0
+'''pip install azure-ai-textanalytics==5.3.0'''

-View the contents of the sdk-client folder, and note that it contains a file for configuration settings:
+3. View the contents of the sdk-client folder, and note that it contains a file for configuration settings:

-C#: appsettings.json
 Python: .env
 Open the configuration file and update the configuration values it contains to reflect the endpoint and an authentication key for your Azure AI services resource.
 Save your changes.
 Note that the sdk-client folder contains a code file for the client application:

-C#: Program.cs
 Python: sdk-client.py
 Open the code file and review the code it contains, noting the following details:

-The namespace for the SDK you installed is imported Code in the Main function retrieves the endpoint and key for your Azure AI services resource - these will be used with the SDK to create a client for the Text Analytics service.
+- The namespace for the SDK you installed is imported
+- Code in the Main function retrieves the endpoint and key for your Azure AI services resource - these will be used with the SDK to create a client for the Text Analytics service.
-The GetLanguage function uses the SDK to create a client for the service, and then uses the client to detect the language of the text that was entered.
+- The GetLanguage function uses the SDK to create a client for the service, and then uses the client to detect the language of the text that was entered.
-Return to the terminal, ensure you are in the sdk-client folder, and enter the following command to run the program:
+4. Return to the terminal, ensure you are in the sdk-client folder, and enter the following command to run the program:

-C#

-dotnet run
 Python

-python sdk-client.py
+'''python sdk-client.py'''
-When prompted, enter some text and review the language that is detected by the service.
+5. When prompted, enter some text and review the language that is detected by the service.
 For example, try entering "Goodbye", "Au revoir", and "Hasta la vista".

-When you have finished testing the application, enter "quit" to stop the program.
+6. When you have finished testing the application, enter "quit" to stop the program.

 Note: Some languages that require Unicode character sets may not be recognized in this simple console application.